cryptobike07/Drosera-Hoodi-Guide-Setup--Izmer/README.md

 ---

-# 2.Drosera Operator Setup
+# 2. Drosera Operator Setup
-# A. Choose Docker or SystemD
+## A. Choose Docker or SystemD

 Choose one Installation Method: